CD3/run-if/README.md

 The Rust version is now quite a bit faster than the Python version but only because of a few optimizations that could have also been implemented in the Python version.

+**Update** I had a student recommend using Blake3 for the hash function which is faster than md5.
+The Rust version is now much faster than the Python version and does not depend on OpenSSL.

 Here's what it looks like...

 ```bash